danielfm/pybreaker/README.rst

 ``update_customer`` pass through.
 If that call succeeds, the circuit is closed;
 if it fails, however, the circuit is opened again until another timeout elapses.

-By default, when the circuit breaker trips, it w

 Optional Tornado Support
 ````````````````````````
 A circuit breaker can (optionally) be used to call asynchronous Tornado functions: